(Recommended)-Register and Pay Online by CLICKING HERE

 All of our scores are posted online within an hour of the match concluding: CLICK HERE to view them.

 (Recommended)-Register, Pay and Squad Online via the Practiscore website located HERE.
 This is the best way to make sure you get into the match and squadded with your friends.

 - There is a $5 cancellation fee to cover credit card fees if done within 48 hours of the match.
 No refunds within 48 hours of the match.

 You can also register and pay when you arrive at the range.
 Cash and Credit card are the only forms of payment accepted.
 No checks.

 Squadding: We will make every effort to squad you with your friends, but one a squad is full, we will not add additional shooters to it.
-Having unbalanced or larger squads adds 60 minutes PER SHOOTER to the day.
+Having unbalanced or larger squads adds a lot of time to the day.

 The match is a one day match that is held both days.